Nikon Coolpix L820 vs Fujifilm FinePix SL1000

 A raw image file contains minimally processed data from the image sensor.
 Raw files are so named because they are not yet processed and therefore are not ready to be printed or edited with a bitmap graphics editor.

-Considerably greater zoom range
+Appreciably greater zoom range

 20 x greater zoom range.
 The zoom range is the ratio between the longest and shortest focal lengths.
 A higher zoom range means that the lens is more versatile.